-This statement is made in accordance with Section 54, Part 6, of the Modern Slavery Act 2015 and sets out Byrne Group's actions to understand all potential modern slavery risks related to our business, and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in our business or our supply chain.
+This statement is made in accordance with Section 54, Part 6, of the Modern Slavery Act 2015 and sets out Byrne Group's actions to understand all potential modern slavery risks related to our business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in our business or our supply chain.

 Policy: The board of directors has overall responsibility for ensuring this policy complies with our legal and ethical obligations.
 The Byrne Group Compliance Director has primary and day to day responsibility for implementing this policy, including monitoring its use and effectiveness, and for its review.

 We have reviewed our key performance indicators (KPIs) in light of the introduction of the Modern Slavery Act 2015.
-As a result, we have set the following KPI:
+As a result, we set the following KPI: